centro/transis/README.md

 ```

 Now, our observer on the `doubledValue` prop gets notified when we change the `value` prop.
 This is
-how you define observable computed properties in Basis.
+how you define observable computed properties in Transis.

 One thing you may have noticed in the `Doubler2` example is that the `doubledValue` getter function
 takes an argument and does not access `this`.
 This is what is known as a "pure" prop and is the
 default when you define a custom getter function on your prop without also defining a custom setter.
 A pure prop is called as such because its getter function must be a pure function, meaning it has no
 side effects.
-This is enforced by Basis by invoking the getter function in the `null` context,
+This is enforced by Transis by invoking the getter function in the `null` context,
 meaning `this` will be `null` inside the body of the function.
 So if you can't access `this`, how do
 you access the dependent props?
 This is where the `on` option comes in.
 You must declare all
-dependencies using the `on` option and Basis will take care of accessing them and passing them to
+dependencies using the `on` option and Transis will take care of accessing them and passing them to
 your getter function in the same order they are named in the `on` option.

 If you must access `this` inside your getter, you can make your prop "impure" by setting the `pure`
 option to false.
 In this case, no arguments will be passed to your getter function, even if you have
 declared dependencies with the `on` option.

-_A note about observers_: Basis prop observers do not fire immediately when a prop is changed, they
+_A note about observers_: Transis prop observers do not fire immediately when a prop is changed, they
 instead are fired asynchronously.
 This is important for performance reasons.
 Firing observers
 immediately is simpler and more straightforward, but it can potentially lead to your app doing a lot
 more work than necessary.
 This is especially true when leveraging observers to keep your views in